rossrobino/domco/apps/docs/src/server/content/deploy.md

 - Supports on demand [Image Optimization](https://vercel.com/docs/image-optimization) when configured in the adapter config.
 Set the `src` attribute of an image using the `/_vercel/image/...` [optimized URL format](https://vercel.com/docs/image-optimization#optimized-url-format).
 In `dev` and `preview` modes, domco will redirect to the original image.

 ![A screenshot of the Vercel Build and Development Settings UI.
 Set the Framework Preset field to "Other" and leave all of the other options blank.](/_vercel/image?url=/images/vercel/build-settings.png&w=1280&q=100)

+### Creating an adapter

+If you'd like to deploy a domco app to a different provider, and you need many configuration steps for this to take place you can create an adapter.

+Check out the [current adapters](https://github.com/rossrobino/domco/tree/main/packages/domco/src/adapter) to see how to make your own.

+Adapters take care of these deployment steps.

+1. Set [`ssr`](https://vitejs.dev/config/ssr-options.html) options if changes are needed, for example if you are deploying to an edge function, set this to `"web worker"`.
+2. Create an entry point for the target environment by using the `handler` from `dist/server/app.js`.
+This could be reexporting it as a different export, or applying to a node server.
+3. Within the entry point, serve the `dist/client/*` directory as static assets, and the `dist/client/_immutable/*` directory with immutable cache headers.
+Static assets must be hit before the `handler` to take advantage of prerendering.
+When an asset is not found, the request needs to fallthrough to the `handler`.

+If you think others might benefit from your adapter you can [create an issue](https://github.com/rossrobino/domco/issues) or pull request to propose a new adapter.
+Adapters should be created for zero configuration deployments for deployment providers, not specific to JavaScript runtimes.